- Poor credit history and low cash flow can prevent small businesses from securing loans.

 2. Limited cash flow

 Cash flow – a measure of how much cash you have on hand to pay back a loan – is usually the first thing lenders look at when gauging the health of your business.
 Insufficient cash flow is a flaw that most lenders can't afford to overlook.
-Therefore, it's the first thing business owners should consider when determining if they can afford a loan.
+Therefore, it's the first thing you should consider to determine if you can afford a loan.

-One of the preventative measures DesMarteau recommends is to calculate cash flow at least quarterly.
-If business owners take that step, they may be able to optimize their cash flow before approaching potential lenders.
+One of the preventative measures DesMarteau recommends is to calculate your cash flow at least quarterly.
+If you take that step, you may be able to optimize your cash flow before approaching potential lenders.

 To figure out how large of a loan payment you can afford, divide your net operating income by your total annual debt to calculate your debt service coverage ratio.
-You will have a 1.0 ratio if your cash flow is equal to your monthly loan payment.
-Though a 1.0 ratio is acceptable, lenders prefer a ratio of 1.35, which demonstrates you have a buffer built into your finances.
+You will have a ratio of 1 if your cash flow is equal to your monthly loan payments.
+Though a ratio of 1 is acceptable, lenders prefer a ratio of 1.35, which demonstrates you have a buffer built into your finances.

 "If you're not sure of your current financial position or capacity, sit down with a financial planner to help you gain the perspective you need and create an action plan to address any lacking areas," said Chad Rixse, director of financial planning and wealth advisor at Forefront Wealth Partners.